Title:Camouflage (FS II.407)

 Size: 38″ x 38″

 Edition: 80, 3 PP, 1 EP, 84 individual TP not in portfolios, signed and numbered in pencil on verso by the executor of The Estate of Andy Warhol on a stamped certificate of authenticity.

-Camouflage 407 as Part of Andy Warhol’s Larger Body of Work
+Camouflage 407 by Andy Warhol as Part of a Larger Body of Work

 Warhol chose the camouflage design to recognize America’s military participation in the Middle East as well as other war efforts.
-To the military, the camouflage print was something they relied on to help them disguise their equipment and men.
+Camouflage print was used to help disguise equipment and men during war.
 However, Warhol saw camouflage in a different perspective.
 He wanted Camouflage to attract attention with synthetic colors.
-As a result, Warhol was approached with many opportunities in the contemporary fashion industry that wanted to achieve bolder statements in their clothing designs.
+As a result, Warhol was approached with many opportunities in the contemporary fashion industry.
+Fashion houses desired to make bolder statements in their clothing designs.